top of page

 When I look at my hair, I see roughness, difficulty, hours of pulling and straightening just to get it to stay still.

-I do recall another moment where Black natural hair was seen in a much more appealing light.
+I remember another moment where Black natural hair was seen in a much more appealing light.
 The lead actress in Grown-ish, Yara Shahidi’s hair is mesmerizingly beautiful.
 She has these natural curls that look amazing.
 When I think positivity in Black hair, I think of hers.
 I don’t have the amount of hair that she has, mine is more in the middle.
 Not too much, but not too little either.

 That’s when hair was done simply for a simple age.
 Extensions (“mesh” in the French language) wasn’t used on my head till later.
 I don’t think I could’ve handled the number of hours spent on my ass waiting for the completion of my braids.
 I still can’t.
 It hurts.